 Pour the batter into the prepared pan and, using an offset spatula, spread it in an even layer, making sure that it reaches into the corners.
 Bake for 10 minutes, until a skewer inserted into the centre comes out sean and the cake springs back when lightly touched.
 Set on a cooling rack and cool completely.

 Lay a piece of parchment on the back of a sheet pan.
 Run a knife around the edges of the cake to loosen it and invert it onto the parchment.
 Remove the silpat or parchment from the top of the cake.
 Place in the freezer for at least 30 minutes.

 Cut out three 3-inch diameter rounds from the cake while it is still frozen and place in the ring molds.
 Wrap the remainder of the cake in plastic wrap and freeze for up to 2 weeks (this is extra).

-For the streusel, preheat the oven to 325 F. Line a baking sheet with parchment paper.
+, preheat the oven to 325 F. Line a baking sheet with parchment paper.

 Combine the almond flour, graham crumbs, sugar, vanilla powder, and flour in a small bowl.
 Whisk to combine.
 Add the butter and quickly break it up with your fingertips until the mixture resembles coarse meal.
 Spread the streusel on the baking sheet in an even layer and freeze for 10 minutes.

 Bake for 12 to 15 minutes, stirring the streusel every 4 minutes.
 Remove from the oven and cool completely.
 Spoon 40 g of streusel into each ring hold and gently press into the holds Store the remainder in an airtight container at room temperature for up to 4 days or freeze for up to 2 weeks.